noufzumaia/xrwvm-fullstack_developer_capstone1/README.md

 Run the server by executing the following command. python3 manage.py runserver

+## Build the client side
+Open a New Terminal and switch to the client directory. cd /home/project/xrwvm-fullstack_developer_capstone/server/frontend

+Install all required packages. npm install

+Run the following command to build the client. npm run build

 ### Optional:
 ## Run Sentiment Analysis Microservice
 1. In the code engine CLI, change to server/djangoapp/microservices directory